I Am My Own Messiah

 (5) so far...
 1,2,2,1,1,2,1; continue generating forever.

-One thing that becomes readily apparent when writing the Kolakoski sequence is that it's impossible to write the sequence without keeping track of the last number consulted (in the photo the tick marks I used to keep my place can be seen).
-This is because there is an increasing lag that emerges between the number consulted to generate the next number(s) in the sequence and the number(s) it generates (the leading edge of the sequence).
+One thing that becomes readily apparent when writing the Kolakoski sequence is that it's impossible to write the sequence without keeping track of the last number consulted (in the photo, the tick marks I used to keep my place can be seen).
+This is because there is an increasing lag that emerges between the number consulted to generate the next number(s) in the sequence and the last number it generates (the leading edge of the sequence).
 The number consulted to determine the next segment of the sequence proceeds ordinally, from the first number to the second, then to the third, fourth, fifth, sixth, etc...never skipping a number.
 However, the leading edge of the sequence skips ahead when the number consulted is a 2 because two numbers are written before consulting the next determiner.
 As the sequence becomes longer, the leading edge moves farther and farther from the number being consulted.
 This lag is delineated by the lines in the photo.
 The lines connect the number consulted with the last number it generates and naturally get longer as more of the sequence is written.

 Square waves = lines

-To construct the audio, I used silences between the repetitions of the combined sample to generate distances that re-create the lengths of the lines in the photo.
-This can be seen in a screenshot of the audio file:
+I inserted silences between the sample repetitions to facilitate the translation of line lengths to square wave durations.
+This can be seen in a screenshot of an early version of the audio file:

-The audio starts with the lower fidelity combined sample (representing the 1), immediately followed by the higher fidelity combined sample (representing the 2).
+The audio starts with the lower fidelity sample (representing the 1), immediately followed by the higher fidelity sample (representing the 2).
 There is no time between the sounding of these first two samples because there is no line drawn between the first two terms of the written sequence in the photo.
-Next is a section lasting 6.076 seconds that is filled by a 50 Hz square wave tone (representing the first line).
-I made this space between the second and third combined sample (the first two 2's) equal to the time of the combined sample twice, 6.076 seconds.
+Next is a section lasting 6.076 seconds that is filled by a 50 Hz square wave (representing the first line).
+I made this space between the second and third samples (the first two 2's) equal to the time of the sample twice, 6.076 seconds.
 I then divided that amount into fourths, which allowed me to cut and paste two-fourths or three-fourths of the 6.076 second section between the repeated samples throughout the piece to make the increasing lengths of the square waves correlate with the increasing distances of the lines in the photo.
 For example, the line from the 8th term in the sequence in the photo (which is a 2) to the last number it generates (which is also a 2, the 12th term) covers 4 spaces between the numbers.
-So the square wave that begins immediately after the 8th combined sample lasts for 4 x 6.076 seconds = 24.304 seconds, from the end of the 8th combined sample to the beginning of the 12th combined sample.
+So the square wave that begins immediately after the 8th sample lasts for 4 x 6.076 seconds = 24.304 seconds, from the end of the 8th sample to the beginning of the 12th sample.
 The sequence in the photo contains 52 terms and the longest line covers 17 spaces.
-The audio composition is extended to 113 terms, and the longest, final square wave (beginning immediately after the final combined sample ) is 58 spaces long (352.408 seconds).
+The audio composition is extended to 113 terms, and the longest, final square wave (beginning immediately after the final sample) is 58 spaces long (352.408 seconds).

 5. 18 Hours in 18 Weeks